MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

     >![Screenshot of an expression with an error.](media/ErroredExpression.png "Expression with an error")

 > [!NOTE]
-> Some actions may not support the new expression editor.
+> Some actions might not support the new expression editor.

 [!INCLUDE[footer-include](includes/footer-banner.md)]